ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

 * In a time series configuration, a rollup policy's source data is determined by the policy's position.
-   * The **first** rollup policy aggregates **raw data** from time series of the selected collection.
+   * The **first** rollup policy aggregates **raw data** from the time series of the selected collection.
    * The **second** rollup policy aggregates data **from the first rollup time series**.
    * And so on: each additional rollup policy aggregates data from the